 Deadline of Payment of Real Property Tax

-Payment of real property tax is at the discretion of the taxpayer to pay at an installment or lump sum.
-The four installments are due and payable on or before March, June for the second, September for the third and last installment is on December.
+Payment of real property tax is at the taxpayer’s discretion to pay at an instalment or lump sum.
+The four instalments are due and payable on or before March, June for the second, September for the third, and the last instalment in December.